How to Avoid Property Tax Reassessment: California Prop 19 California Strategies and Prop 13 Protections

 Areas of Uncertainty in Prop 19

 - Does this mean that ALL properties, principal residences or otherwise, are subject to reassessment when ownership is transferred by inheritance or otherwise, so the math can be done on new property taxes?
-Probably yes.
-This will greatly increase the workload on assessment offices, and quite possibly create a significant backlog in cases.
+Yes.

 As you can see, the complexity of these situations can rapidly multiply.
 At CunninghamLegal we are closely watching legal and legislative opinions to devise the best possible outcomes for our clients.